ejoy/ejoy2d/README.md

 Make
 ====

+For Windows and msvc

+* msvc\make.bat
+* ej2d examples/ex01.lua to test

-For Windows , you need mingw32 .
+For Windows and mingw32

 * Install Lua 5.2.3
 * Copy lua52.dll to /usr/local/bin